How To Cook Asparagus

 - Steam the asparagus in a steamer that allows the spears to remain out of the water and only cooked with hot steam.

-- It will not take long, but depends on the thickness of the spears.
+- It will not take longer than immersing the spears in the water, but depends on the thickness of the spears.

 - After drying the asparagus well, melt a tablespoon or two of butter in a pan.